-Beyond IgAN, we are exploring applications of Nefecon or its active ingredient for other autoimmune diseases in which it may have therapeutic potential, such as PBC and AIH.
+Beyond IgAN, we are exploring applications of Nefecon or its active ingredient for other autoimmune diseases in which it may have therapeutic potential, such as PBC and autoimmune hepatitis, or AIH.
 We are initially evaluating Nefecon for the treatment of PBC, a progressive and chronic autoimmune disease of the liver, that causes damage to the small bile ducts that drain bile from the liver, which can result in cholestasis and ultimately destruction of the bile ducts, leading to liver cell damage and ultimately liver failure, resulting in the need for a liver transplant.
 There are currently no approved therapies that specifically address the autoimmune response that is believed to drive PBC or the inflammatory consequences of the autoimmune response.
 Nefecon is designed to deliver high peak concentrations of its active ingredient to the intestine, which is then transported directly to the liver in order to locally reduce the autoimmune processes that drive PBC.
 We have received orphan drug designation for the treatment of PBC by the FDA.
-In addition, we in-licensed Budenofalk 3 mg oral capsules from the German pharmaceutical company Dr. Falk Pharma GmbH, or Falk Pharma, in order to obtain regulatory approval and commercialize Budenofalk in the United States for the treatment of AIH, another rare immune inflammatory liver indication.
+In addition, through our recent acquisition of a controlling interest in Genkyotex, we have acquired access to a novel NOX inhibitor platform from which the lead compound, setanaxib, has completed a Phase 2 trial in PBC and recently received orphan drug designation for the treatment of PBC in the U.S. and Europe.
+Based on its Phase 2 results indicating clinically relevant anti-fibrotic activity despite not achieving its primary endpoint in a trial in PBC, Genkyotex has had interactions with the FDA during 2020 regarding the clinical development pathway for setanaxib in PBC.
+Following the results of an ongoing Phase 1 clinical trial to evaluate the safety and pharmacokinetics of setanaxib at dosages up to 1,600 mg/day, including potential drug/drug interactions, we will review and assess both opportunities and make a decision as to clinical development pathway of our product candidates that we choose to pursue in PBC during the first quarter of 2021.
+We have also in-licensed Budenofalk 3 mg oral capsules from the German pharmaceutical company Dr. Falk Pharma GmbH, or Falk Pharma, in order to obtain regulatory approval and commercialize Budenofalk in the United States for the treatment of AIH, another rare immune inflammatory liver indication.
 Budenofalk has been tested in a large randomized, controlled clinical trial in AIH patients and is approved for the treatment of AIH in several countries in Europe, but there has been no clinical development or regulatory approval in the United States.
 Budenofalk is a formulation of budesonide originally developed to treat Crohn's disease.
-We believe Budenofalk has the potential to complement our activities in the United States, We have received orphan drug designation for the treatment of AIH using budesonide by the FDA.
-We plan to discuss our development plans with the FDA for AIH in 2020 and, subject to any further impact from the COVID-19 pandemic to our business, we plan to discuss our development plans with the FDA for PBC in the first guarter of 2021.
+We believe Budenofalk has the potential to complement our activities in the United States.
+We have received orphan drug designation for the treatment of AIH using budesonide by the FDA.
+We discussed our development plans with the FDA for AIH during 2020 and have received helpful feedback as to the potential regulatory pathway forward.
+However, we expect to have further interactions with FDA in 2021 before we are in a position to affirmatively decide on a clinical program.